lovetingyuan/single-spa-example/README.md

 }
 ```

 2. You have to ensure that assets url in your app must be complete http url.
-For `webpack`, you could set `output.publicPath` to `'http://localhost:' + process.env.SINGLE_APP_DEV_PORT + '/'`.
+For `webpack`, you could set `output.publicPath`.

 3. use `process.env.SINGLE_APP_DEV_PORT` as your dev server port.

+4. use `"mountPath"` as your app router base path.

-4. Make sure the app use npm script `npm run serve` to start development and `npm run build` to production build.
+5. Make sure the app use npm script `npm run serve` to start development and `npm run build` to production build.